 A one day program for grade 8 students, spent at a host school, where they have the opportunity to try hands on activities and to learn about different careers in trade and technology.
 The showcase is designed to educate students on a variety of occupations and opportunities that exist in Manitoba in trades and technology.
-The day is a combination of hands on learning, demonstrations and presentations from individuals working in different Manitoba industries
+The day focuses on hands on learning.